 - (a) Particular attention should be paid to regular testing of components of the safety interlock system for correct operation, in accordance with the instructions of the equipment manufacturer.
-These tests should be carried out by appropriately qualified persons and endorsed by the radiation protection officer. - (b) Periodic leak tests of radioactive sources should be carried out in a manner and at a frequency recommended by the source supplier and in accordance with regulatory requirements.
+These tests should be conducted by appropriately qualified persons and endorsed by the radiation protection officer. - (b) Periodic leak tests of radioactive sources should be conducted in a manner and at a frequency recommended by the source supplier and in accordance with regulatory requirements.